AnneLew/MGM/doc/ODD.md

 day and/or the age of the plant - undergo the following processes ([see figure](#processe)):

-1. Germination

-    -   if day = *germinationDay*

-    -   seedBiomass is transfered in macrophyteBiomass dependent on *seedGermination* and *cTuber*

-2. Growth

-    -   if *germinationDay* =&lt; day &lt;= *germinationDay + maxAge*

-    -   dependent on Photosynthesis and Respiration rate

-3. Mortality

-    -   if *germinationDay* =&lt; day &lt;= *germinationDay + maxAge*

-    -   from thinning, negative growth (TODO check), wave mortality or background mortality

-4. Allocation of biomass for seed / tuber production

-    -   *seedsStartAge* &lt; *PlantAge* &lt; *seedsEndAge*

-    -   daily, a part of the macrophyteBiomass is allocated untill *seedFraction* / *tuberFraction* is reached

-    -   allocated means, that biomass is not doing photosynthesis any more

-5. Seed release

-    -   if day = *reproDay*

-    -   the allocated biomass for seed / tuber production is transfered into seedBiomass / tuberBiomass

-6. Seasonal die-off

-    -   if age = *maxAge*

-    -   all macrophyteBiomass is killed
+**Germination** starts at *germinationDay.* SeedBiomass or TuberBiomass is start to be transferred in macrophyteBiomass dependent on a species-specific ration (*cTuber*)*.* From this day, daily **Growth** dependent on photosynthesis rate and respiration rate starts.
+The species can grow until its maximal Age (*maxAge*) is reached (complete die-off event).
+Other factor for **mortality** during the life-span can be thinning, negative growth (Respiration rate &gt; Photosynthesis rate), wave mortality and background mortality.
+Reproduction happens in a defined time-span between *seedsStartAge* and *seedsEndAge.* Then, daily, a part of the macrophyteBiomass is allocated (biomass is not photosynthetically active) until *seedFraction* / *tuberFraction* is reached.
+The seeds are released on the *reproDay:* the allocated biomass for seed / tuber production is transfered into seedBiomass / tuberBiomass.
+The species life-cycle within the following year starts from the produced seedBiomass / tuberBiomass of the previous year.

 <figure>
 <img src="ODD_Figures/processes.PNG" id="processe" alt="MGM scheduling and processes" /><figcaption aria-hidden="true">MGM scheduling and processes</figcaption>